-Google Boxing Week sale discounts Pixel 8 Pro for $250 off
+Google's Boxing Week sale discounts Pixel 8 Pro by $250

-Google has various devices on sale for Boxing Week.
-These deals are available for its smartphones, Fitbit trackers, smart home devices and more.
+Google has various devices on sale for Boxing Week, including deals on its smartphones, Fitbit trackers, smart home devices and more.

 Some of these offerings are available until December 31st, but most are on sale until January 4th.
 Each item has when it’s available until in the ‘View terms’ pop-up.